 Trained BREEAM Infrastructure assessors are required to complete BREEAM Infrastructure assessments.
 They are usually part of the project team and encourage the team to consider sustainability issues at appropriate times, as well as assessing the final outcome.

-Learn more about BREEAM Infrastructure Assessors
+Learn more about BREEAM Infrastructure roles

 The Verifier